Get in Touch with NAME

 The Malta Permanent Residence Programme (MPRP), allows third-country nationals to get a second residency in Malta, which is a member of the European Union and a member of the Schengen Area.
 The Programme is governed by a strong legislative framework that permits the Main Applicant to add his or her spouse, children, parents (including in-law parents), and grandparents in the application and to grant them the right to remain or settle indefinitely in Malta.

-As briefed on the 12th of January by Parliamentary Secretary Alex Muscat and MRVA CEO Charles Mizzi, the new Malta Permanent Residence Programme (MPRP) has come into force on the 29th of March 2021.
+As briefed on the 12th of January by former Parliamentary Secretary Alex Muscat and Residency Malta Agency CEO Charles Mizzi, the new Malta Permanent Residence Programme (MPRP) has come into force on the 29th of March 2021.

-The Malta Permanent Residence Programme Regulations, 2021, enacted by the Legal Notice 121 of 2021, replace the previous successful Malta Residence and Visa Programme (MRVP).
-Therefore, applications submitted from the 29th of March onwards will fall under the newly enacted regulations.
+The Malta Permanent Residence Programme Regulations, 2021, enacted by the Legal Notice 121 of 2021, replaced the previous successful Malta Residence and Visa Programme (MRVP).
+Therefore, applications submitted from the 29th of March 2021 onwards will fall under the newly enacted regulations.

 Amongst many different changes, the new regulations replace the Malta Residence and Visa Agency with the Residency Malta Agency and bring changes to the qualifying investment amongst others.